agaveplatform/SC17-container-tutorial/01-Requirements-and-Preparation.md

 We have already created a VM for each of you to use in this workshop on Jetstream.
 Your VM will serve as a development, compute, and storage system as we work through the material.
 Once you have confirmed your Agave and Github accounts, please login to your notebook server at

 > [https://&lt;username&gt;-jupyter.training.agaveaplatform.org](https://<username>-jupyter.training.agaveaplatform.org)

-In the next section we will take a brief tour of the Agave CLI before putting it to use in our SciOps example.